Diamond Engagement Rings: The Complete Guide to Choosing Your Ring

 What is the best way to insure an engagement ring?

 Most home insurance policies cover jewellery but with low limits.
-Specialist jewellery insurance is recommended for rings above 2,000 GBP.
+Specialist jewellery insurance is recommended for any ring in the mid-range tier or above.
 Get an independent appraisal, keep certificates and receipts, photograph from multiple angles.
 Ensure coverage includes theft, loss, damage, and mysterious disappearance.